Selahattinasn/Linux_TroubleShoot/8_user_issues.md

 ## How to give a normal User Root_Priviligies

--gir entries in /etc/sudoers with "visudo" command_
+_entries in /etc/sudoers with "visudo" command_

 ````